joslmt/laravel-general-news-application/README.md

 ### Get an API key
 Just go to [NewsAPI]('https://newsapi.org/) and click 'Get API Key' .

-### How to execute
+### How to execute :question:
 There're some options, if you use something like XAMPP or similar :
 ```
 php artisan test
 ```

-Or a good alternative like Docker or Homestead like me.
+Or a good alternative like Docker or Homestead like me, take a look to one of my previous projects where I explained the steps to get Homestead installed.
 [How to install Homestead for Laravel.]('https://github.com/joslmt/CRUD')

-## Testing
+## Testing :heavy_check_mark:
 There're a few test to check the app.
+**Under building**